 - Time is the third and most important component because it permits perception of the matter and space.
 Genesis 1:1 says that the element of time was called into existence along with space and matter to comprise the time-space-matter continuum which we call the universe.

 Now, Genesis says that this time-space-matter component was not yet formed.
 The following verses go on to explain how God fashioned the raw materials of creation into the universe that we now see.

 Some authors say that verse 1 is the title of Genesis or a summary of events, but as we said before, the summary of Genesis 1 is given in chapter 2:4.

 …these are the generations of the heavens and the earth when they were created.

 - Also, all the other sections of Genesis have no titles, only these summary statements showing the end of a particular generation.

 - So, the first act of the first day of creation was the bringing forth the building blocks of the universe, the time-space-matter elements.

 If you were translating Genesis 1:1 into modern scientific English, you could say,

 The transcendent, omnipotent Godhead called into existence the time-space-matter universe.

 With this one verse committed to memory, all of these related ideas are stored as well.
-In our next lesson, we will examine the passage that sets the overall theme and explains what the Bible is all about.
+In the next chapter we will examine the passage that sets the overall theme and explains what the Bible is all about.